JackAdams/meteor-transactions/README.md

 #### Things it's helpful to know

+1. Although those look like mongo selectors in the `Posts.update` and `Posts.remove` examples above, they're really not.
+This package is only looking for an `_id` field in the object passed as the first parameter -- no other fields in the object are taken into account.

-1. Logging is on by default.
+2. Logging is on by default.
 It's quite handy for debugging.
 You can turn if off by setting `tx.logging = false;`.
 Messages are logged to the console by default -- if you want to handle the logging yourself, you can overwrite `tx.log` as follows:

 		tx.log = function (message) {
 		  // Your own logging logic here
 		}

-2. To run all actions through your own custom permission check, write a function as follows:
+3. To run all actions through your own custom permission check, write a function as follows:

 		tx.checkPermission = function (action, collection, doc, modifier) {
 		  // Your permission check logic here